-I have come to the conclusion that my CPTSD made me predisposed to get pulled in by fundamentalist Christianity as a teenager precisely because it presented me with a ready-made black and white system.
+I have come to the conclusion that my CPTSD made me predisposed to get pulled in by fundamentalist Christianity as a teenager precisely because it presented me with a ready-made black-and-white system.
 Perfect!
-That way, I didn’t have to learn to navigate this scary existence the way it really is… No, not 50 shades of grey but the full spectrum of colors, including the ones we can’t detect with our physical eyes.
+That way, I didn’t have to learn to navigate this scary existence the way it really is… No, not 50 shades of grey but the full spectrum of colours, including the ones we can’t detect with our physical eyes.

 Religion and CPTSD

-Who else suffers from black and white thinking?
+Who else suffers from black-and-white thinking?
 Narcissists and psychopaths do.
 You are either for them (whitelisted) or against them (blacklisted).
 Another hypothesis that I’m testing out is that religion is created by someone that has been traumatized but imposed by psychopaths on a quest for control and power.
-On a more subtle, Lokean level, it could be a way of turning the victim’s subconscious defenses against them until they are willing to look at their own shadow.
+On a more subtle, Lokean level, it could be a way of turning the victim’s subconscious defences against them until they are willing to look at their own shadow.

 Jesus and Loki

 I actually see a lot of Lokean trickster energy in the Yeshua I know and love.
 Studying the Gospel of Thomas, it’s easy to see that Yeshua dishes out uncomfortable truths as if he was sponsored by Loki.
 He was definitely seeking to awaken people by confronting them with their shadows.